Why Fourier Belongs in Hilbert Space

 \]

-where \(c_n\) are the complex Fourier coefficients in the normalization of the Fourier-series page.
+where the \(c_n\) are the complex Fourier coefficients taken in the Fourier-series normalization.

 Substituting, the abstract Parseval identity becomes